-It is proposed to initiate procedures under Section 55 of the Planning & Development Act 2000 as amended to add the former Guinness Power Station, Guinness Brewery, James's Street, Dublin 8 to Dublin City Council's Record of Protected Structures.
+In accordance with the procedures set out in Section 54 and 55 of the Planning and Development Act, 2000 (as amended), Dublin City Council indicated its intention to add Roe & Co.
+(Former Guinness Power Station), 92 James Street, Dublin 8 to the Record of Protected Structures (RPS).